About living in care

 Who is residential care for?

-You can’t always live with your family.
-It might be that your parents have asked for you to be looked after, or that a court has decided that you need to go into care so you can be safe.
+Sometimes, you can’t stay with your family.
+It might be that your parents have asked for you to be looked after, or that a court decided that you need to go into care so you can be safe.

 What’s it really like living in residential care?

-Residential homes look like any other family home and they are in nice areas near to schools and shops.
-You will have your own room.
+Residential homes look like normal family homes and are in nice areas near schools and shops.
+You will have your own bedroom.

-Living in a different place with new people can take a while to get used to.
-But the staff at the home will do all they can to make you feel at home.
-They will take time to get to know you and the things you like.
+Getting used to a new place with new people can take time, but the adults at the home will try their best to make you feel comfortable.
+They will get to know you and the things you like.

-There will be a very small number of other children living there with you.
-They will have had similar experiences to you and will help you feel at home.
+There will be a few other children living with you.
+They will have had similar experiences to you and will help you feel welcome.

-When you live in residential care you will carry on going to school.
-You will also have time to see your friends, do activities and have time out for holidays.
+When you live in residential care, you will still go to school.
+You will have time to see your friends, do fun activities, and go on holidays.

 Lucy, who was 16 and lived in residential care for three years, said:

-‘Although you don’t live with your family, staff at the homes become like family to you’.
+‘Even though you don’t live with your family, the staff at the homes become like family to you’.

 How long will I live there?

-It depends on your situation and why you have come into care.
-You will have regular reviews with the people supporting you to find out if the residential home is still the best place for you to live.
+It depends on your situation and why you are in care.
+You will have meetings with people supporting you to see if the residential home is still the best place for you.

-We get together with you, your family and social worker to make a plan about your future.
-Where possible, the plan is to help you return home.
+We talk with you, your family, and your social worker to make a plan for your future.
+If possible, the plan is to help you go back home.

-If this is not possible, your social worker will explain all this to you and answer any questions.
-They will also listen to your views.
+If going home is not possible, your social worker will explain everything to you, answer your questions, and listen to your thoughts.

 What happens when I leave care?

-The residential staff will help you settle into your new place and keep in touch with you and support you.
-Once you reach 18 years old and you legally become an adult, you will still receive support as a ‘care leaver’.
+The residential staff will help you settle into your new place, keep in touch with you, and support you.
+When you turn 18 and become an adult, you will still get help as a ‘care leaver’.

 Was this page helpful?